-Beyond the Sword introduced the "Greed" and "Corporate Expansion" quests, which codify this.
+The Beyond the Sword expansion for IV introduced the "Greed" and "Corporate Expansion" quests, which codify this.

 Non-Entity General: Both played straight for the player's leader (although you can choose your leader from among all the available ones, AI players react to you the same way regardless), and averted by AI leaders, some of whom are much more trigger-happy than others (we're looking at you, Isabella), and all of whom have personalized and sometimes entertaining interactions.
-For instance, if sufficiently offended presented with any deal she doesn't like, Catherine the Great may "slap" "the player", complete with Star Trek Shake, while if your relations are good (heh heh) she may favor you with a flirtatious wink.
+For instance, if presented with a deal she doesn't like, Catherine the Great may slap "the player", complete with Star Trek Shake, while if your relations are good, she may favor you with a flirtatious wink.
 Tick off Sumerian badass Gilgamesh, and he'll grab your throat, bring you up close for a Death Glare, then hurl you back.

-No Range Like Point Blank Range: In Civ V, late-game you gain access to machine guns.
-They count as ranged weapons but can only fire one tile away (unless they have the extra range promotion, which is the same as melee units.
+No Range Like Point-Blank Range: In V, late-game you gain access to machine gun/bazooka teams.
+They count as ranged weapons, but can only fire one tile away unless they have the extra range promotion, which is the same as melee units.
 Since it's technically a ranged attack, however, they don't take any damage in return, unlike melee units, who always take some regardless.

 Because of this, one of the best-known player mods to II is the so-called "Fascism Patch", which, in addition to doing a great many other things (bugfixes, better-looking units and so on) replaces the Fundamentalism government type with Fascism and gives the player appropriate units including the Stormtrooper (elite infantry) and the Dive Bomber.

-And there's the World War II scenario in II; it has special AI so that in the first few turns the Axis and Allies will repeat events that happened in the real world, like the Axis occupying Holland.
+And there's the World War II scenario in II; it has scripted AI, so the Axis and Allies will repeat events that happened in real life in the first few turns, like the Axis occupying Holland.

-On the other hand, the only III built-in scenario dealing with World War II (in the Conquests expansion) was World War II in the Pacific.
+On the other hand, the only built-in scenario for III dealing with World War II (in the Conquests expansion) was the Pacific Theatre.

-The "World War II: Road to War" mod included with Civ IV: Beyond the Sword solves this problem by including two versions of each scenario — one with Hitler, and one in which he is replaced with Franz von Papen.
+The "World War II: Road to War" mod included with the Beyond the Sword expansion for IV solves this problem by including two versions of each scenario — one with Hitler, and one in which he is replaced with Franz von Papen.
 The former is presumably taken out in countries where Nazi symbolism and direct references to the Third Reich are banned.

 Any embarked unit is instantly killed by enemy naval units moving onto their tile, unless they have Defensive Embarkment.
 (No longer the case as of Gods and Kings)

-Units stationed in towns are instantly killed if the town is captured or nuked.
+Units stationed in cities are instantly killed if the city is captured or nuked.

-Overt Rendezvous: In the intro to Civilization IV's expansion, an image of Lincoln giving the Gettysburg address Match Cuts to his memorial, where two spies are passing along photos of Soviet missile sites.
+Overt Rendezvous: In the intro to the Beyond The Sword expansion for IV, an image of Lincoln giving the Gettysburg address Match Cuts to his memorial, where two spies are passing along photos of Soviet missile sites.